TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Conclusions

-We argue that in order for a DNN to generalize well in insufficient data regimes, it should be equipped with information encoded in the underlying mathematical model that is not or partially covered in the data set.
+\seclab{conclusions} We argue that in order for a DNN to generalize well in insufficient data regimes, it should be equipped with information encoded in the underlying mathematical model that is not or partially covered in the data set.
 In other words, it is natural to require DNN to be aware of the underlying mathematical models (or discretizations) in order for it to be a {\em reliable and interpretable tool} for sciences and engineering applications.
-Indeed, we have shown that it is not clear if inverse solutions using purely data-driven DL methods are interpretable.
-We have presented several model-constrained deep learning approaches\textemdash using both feed-forward DNN and autoencoders\textemdash to learn inverse solutions while being constrained by the forward model under consideration.
-The first order optimality conditions show that the proposed model-constrained DL approaches, thanks to the model constraints, provide interpretable inverse solution.
-In particular, they can provide consistent or equivalent inverse solutions of the original inverse problems.
-Ongoing work is to investigate the second order optimality conditions and to extend the result to nonlinear inverse problems.
+Indeed, we have shown that the proposed model-constrained deep learning approaches are the same as Tikhonov regularization methods for linear inverse problems, while it is not clear if inverse solutions using purely data-driven DL methods are interpretable.
+We have shown that data randomization can further enhance the robustness and the generalization of our model-constrained deep neural networks.
+The numerical results not only confirm the theoretical findings but also show that even with as little as $20$ training data samples for 1D deconvolution, $50$ for inverse heat conductivity, $100$ for inverse initial condition for time-dependent 2D Burgers' equation, and $50$ for inverse initial condition for 2D Navier-Stokes equations, \TNet{} solutions can be as accurate as Tikhonov solutions while being several orders of magnitude faster.
+This is not possible without the model-constrained term, replications, and randomization.
+Ongoing work is to understand under which conditions \TNet{} solution converges to Tikhonov solution for nonlinear inverse problems.
+Of interest is to estimate the minimum number of distinct baseline training samples to obtain a certain accuracy on average for unseen data.
+Extension to statistical inversions is also part of our future work.